 This is part 2 of my review of the Aer Lingus business class service from Dublin to Boston, focussing on the food.
-Part 1, which looks at the best of the various seat options you can pick, is here.

 Pretty soon after boarding the cabin crew handed out orange juice and water.